-While espresso used pressure and heat to extract liquid gold in a short space of time (Generally less than 40 seconds, depending on your machine, recipe, coffee beans and preferences) Cold brew swaps out heat and pressure in favour of more time and a lower coffee to water ratio.
-As cold brew isn’t as bitter and acidic as espresso, those with more sensitive stomachs may also find that they can enjoy this brew without your digestive system hating you later.
+While espresso used pressure and heat to extract liquid gold in a short space of time (generally less than 40 seconds, depending on your machine, recipe, coffee beans and preferences), cold brew swaps out heat and pressure in favour of more time and a lower coffee to water ratio.
+As cold brew isn’t as bitter and acidic as espresso, those with more sensitive stomachs may also find that they can enjoy this brew without their digestive system hating them later.

 Cold brew can be made in a range of ways, from a simple French press to a snazzy, elaborate cold drip set up that you can pop on your kitchen bench to announce to your friends ‘I know things about good coffee and I make my own cold brew’, in a not so subtle way.
 We recommend using what you have at home or investing in something simple and practical like the Hario Cold Brew Pot , but we definitely won’t stop you if you want to go all out!
 At The Roastery we make our cold brew in a more commercial sized Toddy Cold Brew System as we produce around 14L at a time.

 Cold brew is generally made a concentrated version which you then cut with water or the milk of your choice before drinking.
 In this case, cold brew is far more caffeinated that a good old espresso of the same volume, but it won’t taste that way as most people associate coffee strength with the punchy, bitterness and acidity you get in darker coffee.
 Not that a dark coffee necessarily equals a lot of caffeine, but that is a topic for another time.